3phedra/bg3-coop-dialog-edits/README.md

 ## About

 This mod is a heavily work-in-progress adjustment to multiplayer dialog handling in Baldurs Gate 3.
+Expect bugs, potentially game-breaking!

 Features planned and present currently include